 The way we start our day strongly influences the way it goes for the rest of the day.
 We all are searching for ways to improve productivity and to keep us in great shape.
 I personally prefer adding chocolate flavor whey protein in my morning coffee to kickstart my day.

-Is it okay to add protein powder in coffee?
-Yes, adding protein in your coffee is perfectly okay.
-Adding a scoop of protein powder to your daily coffee can bring some enormous benefits that will kickstart your day with greater energy and will also improve the overall productivity and motivation.
+Is it okay to add protein powder to coffee?
+Yes, adding protein to your coffee is perfectly okay.
+Adding a scoop of protein powder to your daily coffee can bring some enormous benefits that will kickstart your day with greater energy and will also improve overall productivity and motivation.

 let’s have a look at primary reasons to add protein powder in coffee:

 - Balance your body’s needs of essential macronutrients